-Legacy auto companies, also known as “metal benders,” are skilled at producing complex, dependable products on a large scale, but the operating system experience in those products is still lacking compared to what we get on a daily basis with our smartphones, gaming consoles, smart wearables, and other devices.
-The opposition from clean sheet business like Tesla, Lucid, and Rivian, who are rewriting the rules of the game, is the reason for this paradigm change in the car sector.
+Legacy auto companies excel at producing dependable products at scale, but their operating system experience pales in comparison to newer tech-driven businesses like Tesla, Lucid, and Rivian, who are revolutionizing the industry.
 At their heart, they have accepted technology.
 The relative significance of software vs hardware in a vehicle has fundamentally shifted as a result of this.
 The stock prices of firms like Tesla indicate customer and market approval of this future world model.

 With a 90 percent overall satisfaction rating, Tesla boasts the most devoted consumers of any automobile manufacturer.
 Emphasis on the customer experience has resulted in a legion of Tesla fans.
 Customers buy or lease a Tesla for their next vehicle in a startling 80 percent of cases.
 Buyers were willing to wait years for their Model 3s in some cases.
 Customers notice Tesla is unique from the start of the car-buying experience.
-The whole of the process is under the company’s control, and sales aren’t pushed.
+Company controls process, no sales pressure.
 They also don’t spend any money on advertising.
 Tesla wants people to have a positive experience with the brand.

 Within the framework of a car as a piece of technology Tesla from day one has understood that each stage from concept, design, engineering, manufacturing, production, and maintenance is actually a Big Data challenge.
-Of course high-level talent and the courage to take risks play a vital role in the process but at each step of the way the ability to process and utilize information accelerates problem solving and keeps the target aimed at the best possible outcomes.
+Of course high-level talent and the courage to take risks play a vital role in the process.
+But at each step of the way the ability to process and utilize information accelerates problem solving.
+This keeps the target aimed at the best possible outcomes.

 The truth is car companies are being bottlenecked by antiquated approaches and an aversion to taking risks.
-Seeing the complete Big Data story not only opens up new possibilities for innovation, but gives talent new ways to engage with their projects in fantastic new ways.
-Giving your employees the best tools not only enhances internal culture but also dramatically improves the end product and experience to your customers.
+Big Data offers new opportunities for innovation and empowers employees to engage with projects in exciting new ways.
+Providing the best tools enhances both company culture and the customer experience.

-Most legacy vehicle manufacturers don’t really build all of the parts of the automobile.
+Most legacy auto manufacturers don’t really build all of the parts of the automobile.
 Instead, they acquire almost all of the components from specialized firms and assemble them Ikea-style with around 30,000 separate pieces making up the average automobile.
-Each of the components is either made in-house or purchased from a third-party supplier.
-The manufacturing and delivery of vital components can be slowed by a single piece of the supply chain, resulting in the production line being shut down.
+The company either produces each of the components in-house or procures them from a third-party supplier.
+A single piece of the supply chain can slow down the manufacturing and delivery of vital components, causing the production line to shut down.

-In reality, legacy vehicle manufactures only “possess” the IP for 2 components: the engine and the gearbox.
+In reality, legacy auto manufactures only “possess” the IP for 2 components: the engine and the gearbox.
 BEVs, on the other hand, do not have typical engines or gearboxes, which is problematic for them.
-Although electric motors have been developed for companies for decades and have shown to be extremely dependable, legacy vehicle manufacturers have little, if any, considerable experience with them.
+Even though companies have been developing electric motors for decades and proving their high reliability, legacy auto manufacturers have little to no significant experience with them.
 They’ve got even less in the battery, which is another essential component of a BEV.

 Tesla, on the other hand, is aiming for complete vertical integration of practically every component and feature of its product.
 They build the engines, the bodies, and the seats.
 They design and create the several computer systems that operate the car’s different components, as well as the program that runs on these cars.
 While this may not appear to be a significant change when compared to other enterprises such as Google, Amazon, or Apple, it is a significant difference in the automotive industry.